-Are you staring at the computer screen pondering exactly WHY you need to draft an Executive Summary when you have already taken the time to outline a detailed description of your organization or program?
+Are you staring at the computer screen pondering exactly WHY you need to draft Executive Summaries when you have already taken the time to outline a detailed description of your organization or program?

 As a rule, Executive Summaries are designed to offer your reader a BRIEF overview of your organization’s capacity and proposed initiatives.
 The BEST Executive Summaries allow you to “hook” a prospective community partner, stakeholder, or donor so that they say, “Tell me more!”

-When crafting your summary, it is important that you balance concise details with an engaging narrative so that your reader is inspired to keep reading!
+When crafting your executive summaries, it is important that you balance concise details with an engaging narrative so that your reader is inspired to keep reading!

 Instead of simply stating, “Our organization was founded in 1999” consider sharing the story of the founder.
 What community need or situation served as a catalyst for the launch of your organization?